 According to the PRA Report (Walk & Malikson, 2021), in 2020 a total of 3,793 paroled prisoners were treated by PRA, 53% Jewish and 47% Arab.
 Altogether, 43% of the prisoners were married, 40% single and 17% divorced, separated or widowed.
 The high percentage of married prisoners is in line with the fact that they account for a higher rate of suitability for rehabilitation vis-à-vis other marital categories.

 A total of 59% were released after their first imprisonment, 26% after their second or third imprisonment, and 15% after their fourth or higher imprisonment.
-Table 4 below presents the distribution of paroled prisoners under PRA supervision and treatment, by main offence (2020).
+The table below presents the distribution of paroled prisoners under PRA supervision and treatment, by main offence (2020).

 Table 4.
 Distribution of Adult Paroled Prisoners in PRA by Main Offence (2020)